sreekanthsk567/MedMind-An-Advanced-Pill-Dispenser/README.md

 ![](media/media/image7.png){width="2.022965879265092in"
 height="4.495479002624672in"}

-Patient UI with Mulitple Languages
+Patient UI with Multiple Languages

 ![](media/media/image8.jpg){width="3.710465879265092in"
 height="2.319040901137358in"}